Architectural Drafter Salary

 Popular Skills for Architectural Drafter

-Architectural Drafters seem to exploit a large range of skills on the job.
-Most notably, skills in Autocad 2000i, Computer Aided Drafting & Design, Autodesk Software, and Microsoft Word are correlated to pay that is above average, with boosts between 3 percent and 6 percent.
-Skills that are correlated to lower pay, on the other hand, include Autodesk AutoCAD Architecture and Microsoft Excel.
-The majority of those who know AutoCAD also know 3D Rendering and Autodesk Revit Architecture.
-Those who learned Microsoft Office also tend to know Autodesk Revit Architecture.
+Survey respondents exploit a significant toolbox of skills in their work.
+Most notably, skills in Autocad 2000i, AutoCAD, Adobe Photoshop, and Microsoft Word are correlated to pay that is above average, with boosts between 4 percent and 6 percent.
+Skills that seem to negatively impact pay include Microsoft Excel.
+Most people experienced in Microsoft Office also know Autodesk Revit Architecture.
+Most people experienced in AutoCAD also know 3D Rendering and Autodesk Revit Architecture.

 Pay by Experience Level for Architectural Drafter